 Planning on visiting the Galapagos Islands?
 We’ve got you covered with this considered list of the best places to visit on the Galapagos Islands!
 Of course, there are so many more things to see and do beyond this guide, but we wanted to offer a few highlights to help you begin planning your dream Galapagos trip.
 We also offer Galapagos land tours and luxury Galapagos cruises, if that’s the way you prefer to travel!
 Enjoy the beautiful sandy beaches of the island of Santa Cruz!
-Take a look at the huge albatrosses on the rocky shores of the Española Island.
+Take a look at the huge albatrosses on the rocky shores of Española Island.
 Hike near the Sierra Negra volcano edge and dive into the clear waters of the Puerto Villamil tunnels.
 Keep reading to discover more about the Galapagos Islands!

 The Enchanting Islands are waiting for you, go and explore!

 Tortuga Bay is located southwest of the tourist town of Puerto Ayora, Santa Cruz.
-The majority of visitors consideres this place one of the most beautiful beaches in Galapagos.
-There are 2 ways to arrive to this site, either by the sea via sea taxis that part from the passengers pier of Puerto Ayora or from the land through a path of about 2 kilometers connected to the beach by foot only.
+The majority of visitors consider this place one of the most beautiful beaches in the Galapagos.
+There are 2 ways to arrive at this site, either by the sea via sea taxis that part from the passenger’s pier of Puerto Ayora or the land through a path of about 2 kilometers connected to the beach by foot only.

 The Charles Darwin Research Station is located in Puerto Ayora, Santa Cruz.
-Is an international non-profit organization dedicated to scientific research.
+An international non-profit organization dedicated to scientific research.
 The Galapagos Islands is home to the famous Galapagos Tortoise, which fully grown can weigh up to 500 pounds and reach 6 feet in length.
-During your visit to the Research Station you will get to see tortoises at all stages of growth from unhatched eggs to full-grown adults.
+During your visit to the Research Station, you will get to see tortoises at all stages of growth from unhatched eggs to full-grown adults.